szageda/my-tech-handbook/Docs/Troubleshooting/Windows/Software Center (SCCM) Client Reinstallation.md

 Reinstallation of Software Center (SCCM) on a client computer is only recommended in extreme scenarios:

 - You've been instructed by higher support personnel.
-- Software Center cannot be open anymore.
+- Software Center cannot be opened anymore.
 For example, you receive this error when trying to launch Software Center*:

 ![Software Center error](./Assets/software-center-some-components-can-not-be-loaded.png)